maralbus/atf_nav_test_config/README.md

 # ATF Nav Test Config
-Config and environment files for `atf_navtests` to run the simulation
+Config and environment files for `atf_nav_test` to run the simulation